Quantum Monte Carlo simulations in the trimer basis: first-order transitions and thermal critical points in frustrated trilayer magnets: Introduction

 This article is structured as follows.
 In Sec.~\ref{sec:model}, we provide an overview of the FFTL model.
-In Sec.~\ref{sec:method} we outline the QMC method for simulating the FFTL in the trimer basis.
-This allows us to present in Sec.~\ref{sec:fftl} our findings for the thermal physics of the FFTL, discussing in particular the first-order line, the thermal critical point, the behavior of the specific heat and of other quantities characterizing the critical fluctuations, and the effect of intra-trimer frustration on these properties.
+In Sec.~\ref{sec:method} we present the arbitrary-basis QMC method with which we simulate the FFTL in the trimer basis.
+This allows us in Sec.~\ref{sec:fftl} to analyze the thermal physics of the FFTL, discussing in particular the first-order line, the thermal critical point, the behavior of the specific heat and of other quantities characterizing the critical fluctuations, and the effect of intra-trimer frustration on these properties.
 We conclude in Sec.~\ref{sec:conclusion} by discussing the implications of our results and their relation to other recent studies of thermal critical points in frustrated quantum magnets.